 You can revolve a balance, but it’ll cost you

 If you do carry, or revolve, a balance — meaning you don’t pay off your balance in full by your due date — you’ll have to pay interest on the amount you revolve and your new purchases will start to accrue interest immediately (i.e., you won’t be within your grace period anymore).

 Know your interest rates

 Interest rates can vary depending on the credit card and your creditworthiness, and they’re often displayed as an annual percentage rate, or APR.

 The APR is simply the interest rate, inclusive of compounding and fees, which gives you a more accurate representation of the cost of carrying a balance than just the interest rate alone.

-Some credit cards have an APR range, and the APR you receive is correlated with your credit score.
-In October 2017, Credit Karma members with bad credit had an average APR of 19.16 percent, while those with excellent credit had an average APR of 15.67 percent.
+Some credit cards have an APR range, and the APR you receive is correlated with your credit scores.
+In October 2017, Credit Karma members with bad credit had an average APR of 19.16%, while those with excellent credit had an average APR of 15.67%.

 How is interest calculated on credit cards?

 When you carry over a balance, your credit card company will begin charging you interest.
 Your card’s annual percentage rate, or APR, tells you what your interest rate is over the period of a year, but credit card companies also use your APR to calculate interest on your charges over your monthly statement periods.